-The due date for filing income tax returns for individuals is July 31, 2017.
-The deadline is fast approaching and most taxpayers have already filed their ITR or in process of doing so.
+The due date for filing income tax returns for individuals is July 31, 2019.
+Most taxpayers may be preparing and be in process of filing their tax returns.
 However there are people who may not be able to file their returns before due date or are too lazy to file their returns.
 The question is what happens if you do not file your returns before due date?

-Though there are NO fines or penalty this year but you still loose on various other benefits.
+In addition to the penalty you loose on various other benefits as well.
 We have listed them below for you.

 Impact of late filing of tax return: